algorithm-archivists/algorithm-archive/contents/gaussian_elimination/gaussian_elimination.md

 Again, only the first of these (the one that looks like an identity matrix) is desirable in the context of solving a system of equations, but transforming any matrix in this form gives us an immediate and definitive answer at the question: can I solve my system of equations?

-Beyond solving a system, reshaping a matrix in this form makes it very easy to deduce other properties of the matrix, such as its rank.
+Beyond solving a system of equations, reshaping a matrix in this form makes it very easy to deduce other properties of the matrix, such as its rank.
 The rank of a matrix is the maximum number of linearly independent columns, in reduced row echelon form, the rank is simply the number of pivots.

 For now, I hope the motivation is clear: we want to convert a matrix into row echelon and then reduced row echelon form to make large systems of equations trivial to solve, so we need some method to do that.
-In general, the term *Gaussian Elimination* refers to the process of transforming a matrix into row echelon form, and the process of transforming a row echelon matrix into reduced row echelon is called *Gauss-Jordan Elimination*.
+In general, the term *Gaussian Elimination* refers to the process of transforming a matrix into row echelon form, and the process of transforming a row echelon matrix into reduced row echelon form is called *Gauss-Jordan Elimination*.
 That said, the notation here is sometimes inconsistent.
 Several authors use the term *Gaussian Elimination* to include Gauss-Jordan elimination as well.
 In addition, the process of Gauss-Jordan elimination is sometimes called *Back-substitution*, which is also confusing because the term can also be used to mean solving a system of equations from row echelon form, without simplifying to reduced row echelon form.